Pigeon Feathers and Other Stories: Style and Theme

 The stories in Pigeon Feathers are autobiographical in nature and introduce Updike’s “alter ego” David Kern.
 The works are set largely in the fictional town of Olinger, which resemble Updike’s childhood home of Shillington, Pennsylvania.
 Arthur Mizener notes “Mr. Updike’s almost irresistible impulse to go home again in memory to find himself.”
 Robert M. Luscher observes that the stories express an ambivalence for the past:

 The stories in Pigeon Feathers provide evidence of Updike’s increasing technical mastery in linking his character’s internal narratives with their external experience, both past and present.
 Literary critic Richard H. Rupp describes Updike’s use of “montage” to effect this connection:

 Rupp adds: “On the whole the experiments in Pigeon Feathers meet with mixed success.
 Updike writes best of simple people; but in this collection he does not always close the gap between style and emotion, between outside and inside.”

 Commenting on the underlying themes in the collection, literary critic Robert Detweiler observes that “In Pigeon Feathers...the accent shifts to the individual in greater spiritual isolation and in a struggle to come to terms with the universe itself, even though the context is the familiar round of ordinary events…these stories emphasize…the existence and awareness of design in all human events and conditions.”

 Film adaptations

 The short story "Pigeon Feathers" was adapted into a film and presented in 1988 on the Public Broadcasting American Playhouse series.
 It was directed by Sharron Miller and starred Christopher Collet, Caroline McWilliams, Jeffrey DeMunn, Lenka Peterson, and Boyd Gaines.
 It tells the story of David, a young man who has a crisis of faith as he struggles with his belief in life after death.

 In 1996, the short story "A&P" was made into a short film directed by Bruce Schwartz.
-It starred Sean Hayes as Sammy and Amy Smart as Queenie in their first official movie roles.
+It starred Sean Hayes as Sammy and Amy Smart as Queenie in their first official movie roles, later shown on Spike TV.